article background

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on SA Power network in Adelaide but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4011kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

-Where can you recycle old solar panels in Australia?
+Where can you recycle solar panels in Australia?

-Solar panels are recycled within designated recycling plants across Australia.
-There are currently six main companies who recycle solar panels and products; Reclaim PV, PV Industries, SolaCycle, CMA Ecocycle and Ecoactiv.
-It’s important to keep in mind however that these services can come at an additional cost to bill-payers as this process is yet to be streamlined.
+It’s important to keep in mind that these services may come at an additional cost to bill-payers.
 Some companies may also require customers to transport the old panels to them.

 Caravan with solar panel

-Instead of getting rid of the old panels completely, it may be worth adding them to a campervan or modifying them for camping, allowing for self-generated energy whilst away from the grid.
-Whether it is installed to the roof of your campervan or tweaked to be its own standing solar panel for a campsite, using an old solar panel for camping may just be a saving grace when on holidays.
-Alternatively, you also can purchase solar panels particularly made for camping if DIY isn’t your thing.
+• Use the old panels for camping: Instead of getting rid of the old panels completely, it may be worth adding them to a campervan or modifying them for camping, allowing for self-generated energy whilst away from the grid.
+This may require the help of a licensed professional.

 How long do solar panels last?